animysore/animysore.github.io/content/sections/research.md

 ### Robotics

-My paper on robot exploration and simulation which presented [TRS Python](https://github.com/animysore/trs) was awarded Best Student Paper at SOFA'20.
+My paper on robot exploration and simulation which presented [TRS Python](https://github.com/animysore/trs) was awarded "Best Student Paper" at SOFA'20.